 Is Lake Louise Open All Winter?

-Lake Louise is open 365 days a year, with rare park closures excluded.
-Lake Louise in the winter month is frozen and covered in a heavy layer of snow.
+Lake Louise is open 365 days a year, with very rare park closures excluded.
+In the winter months, it is frozen and covered in a heavy layer of snow.
+While you won’t see the brilliant blue colors of the summer months, it is still a gorgeous scene with impressive mountains and plenty of winter activities to enjoy.

 How to Get to Lake Louise in Winter?

 The best way to get to Lake Louise in the winter is with your own car.
-Unlike the summer, there is plenty of parking.
+Unlike the summer, there is plenty of parking at Lake Louise and it is free to park there until May!

-If you are visiting Banff without a car you can still get to Lake Louise on the Roam transit road 8x (from Banff).
-This is the Lake Louise express, and it costs $20 round trip for adults.
+If you are visiting Banff without a car, you can still get to Lake Louise on the Roam transit road 8X (from Banff).
+This is the Lake Louise Express, and it costs $20 round trip for adults.
+It’s also possible to book a guided tour from Banff to Lake Louise in the winter.
+Here are two we recommend:

 Lake Louise is wonderful all winter, but there are a few times I absolutely must visit.
 The first is after the first significant snowfall at Lake Louise.
-This typically happens towards the end of October.
-This is a magical time when you can still see the thawed lake surrounded by colossal peaks covered in snow.
+This typically happens towards the end of October/early November.
+This is a magical time when you can still see the thawed lake surrounded by colossal snow-covered peaks.

 The last is during the Ice Magic Festival in January, simply because there are so many impressive ice sculptures in such a beautiful setting.